A Journey through hell

 Dhiyo yo nah prachodayat

 Which translated into:

-Suddenly the sky above me changed into this dark and ominous field of clouds and it starting to rain putting out the fire of the inflamed tree.
-Stage four.
+Suddenly the sky above me changed into this dark and ominous field of clouds, and it was starting to rain, putting out the fire of the inflamed tree—stage four.

 There was peace in my mind.